Heyuri/kokonotsuba/README.md

 `define("STORAGE_PATH", '/srv/boarddata/');`

 ## Other questions
-Check our wiki (https://github.com/Heyuri/kokonotsuba/wiki), or feel free to create an issue to ask your question.
+Check <a href="https://github.com/Heyuri/kokonotsuba/wiki">our wiki</a>, or feel free to <a href="https://github.com/Heyuri/kokonotsuba/issues/new?assignees=&labels=question&projects=&template=help-plz---1-1-.md&title=">create an issue</a> to ask your question.